 Ductless range hoods have some distinct advantages.
 They’re versatile because they can be installed in a number of places.
 They can fit under cabinets, on a wall, or above an island.
 These ductless models clean and recirculate the air, putting clean air back into the kitchen.
 This process removes harmful particulates from the breathable air.
 A ductless design also provides versatility.
 Should you decide to remodel, the ductless range hood can move to a different location, whereas a ducted model must stay with the duct system.

 Tips for Maintaining and Cleaning a Ductless Range Hood

 Read through the owner’s manual as soon as the hood is installed to learn the manufacturer’s cleaning instructions and tips.
-Maintaining the filters and filtration system regularly helps keep the hood in good working order, including cleaning the hood’s exterior and checking the filters.
-Filters need replacement or cleaning at least every 6 months and more often for frequent cooking.
+Maintaining the filters and filtration system regularly helps keep the hood in good working order, and this should include cleaning the hood’s exterior and checking the filters.
+Filters need to be replaced or cleaned at least every 6 months and more often in homes where frequent cooking occurs.

 - Clean the filters at least every 6 months.

 - Keep extra bulbs on hand for models with built-in lighting.

 - Clean the exterior of the hood with an appropriate cleaner.